Outcome 5: Dynamic business environment fostering innovation and international connections

 The New Zealand Space Scholarship encourages the next generation of talented people to pursue careers in space-related fields by funding their participation in international internships in the United States of America offered by NASA.

-In 2024, six students were awarded the scholarship to support internships at NASA’s Ames Research Center and Jet Propulsion Laboratory.
+In 2024, 6 students were awarded the scholarship to support internships at NASA’s Ames Research Center and Jet Propulsion Laboratory.
 With the support of a mentor, students work on space-related research and development projects, such as improving spacecraft positioning techniques and use of computer systems that model the human brain and nervous systems to expand the autonomous capabilities of small spacecraft.

 Following their internships, these students will bring home skills, knowledge and connections that will be invaluable for them personally and will also help to strengthen and grow New Zealand’s science and space sectors.

-Radio spectrum five-year outlook
+Radio spectrum 5-year outlook

 The radio spectrum is a vital resource that enables wireless digital connectivity.
 It underlies and supports many economic activities, contributing to Aotearoa New Zealand’s economic growth, innovation and global competitiveness.
 Creating an environment for digital transformation using radiocommunications technologies and radio spectrum resources is a high priority.